Alphred Duport: Execution

-The Precentor of the cathedral, Walter Lechlade (also written as Lichlade or de Lecchelade) was murdered in the Cathedral Yard in November 1283, as he left from Matins at around 2am.
+The Precentor of the cathedral, Walter Lechlade (also written as Lichlade or de Lecchelade) was murdered in the Cathedral Yard in November 1283, as he left from Matins at around 2 a.m.

 The Cathedral Yard had six gates, and it was the responsibility of the City Council to lock the gates, and to keep the peace.
 It was assumed that the culprit fled through the South gate, which should have been locked an hour previously.

 As the gate should have been locked, the keeper of the gate, Duport as the responsible officer of the city, and possibly some others, were both put on trial in 1285 and hanged.

 George Oliver, in his 1861 History of the city of Exeter asserts that the execution of Duport may never have happened, and claims other sources are mistaken, primarily as he does not believe that this execution was within the character of the King, although other authors dismiss Oliver's position for lacking evidence, and pointing to the contemporary records.